 Children planting a tree in Togo

-In Africa, Compassion encourages children to plant trees as they learn about the importance of taking care of the environment.
+In many African countries, Compassion encourages children to plant trees as they learn about the importance of taking care of the environment.
 In fact, Compassion-assisted children in East Africa alone plant nearly half a million trees every year!

 Nicolás with one of the community garbage cans he helped set up in Guatemala